chat-sdk/chat-sdk-android/README.md

   ANDROID_BUILD_TARGET_SDK_VERSION = 21
   ANDROID_COMPILE_SDK_VERSION = 21
   ```
+  >**Note:**
+  >You can check your Android Studio build tools version by opening Project Structure -> App (under modules) -> Build Tools Version.
+These two values should be the same.

 5. Add `Google-Services` to your gradle file
 Finally you need to add the following code to your project's 'build.gradle' file.
 Ensure the repositories contains the following: